1. Accessibility

 VoiceOver for iOS

 1.2.
-People using VoiceOver for iOS should set their screen reader to read the entire page with a two-fingered swipe up.
+People using VoiceOver for iOS can set their screen reader to read the entire page with a two-fingered swipe up.
 Get help with iOS VoiceOver gestures.

 2. Images